polymode/polymode/docs/defining-polymodes.md

 names of `pm-inner-chunkmode` objects.
 See the documentation of `define-polymode` for further details.

+Most polymodes are designed to be used as major modes (i.e. in `auto-mode-alist` or buffer-local `mode:` cookie).
+Some polymodes (those with host's `:mode` slot set to `nil`) are explicitly designed to be used as minor modes.

-Polymode functions are more similar to minor-modes than major modes.
-Thus, you can call `(poly-NAME-mode t)` to install a polymode in emacs plain major-mode-hooks.
-Every `poly-NAME-mode` buffer (base or indirect) will have `poly-NAME-mode` minor mode activated in order to provide the "glue" interface between different chunks.
+Internally, all polymode functions are in fact minor-modes.
+Every polymode buffer (base or indirect) will have `poly-NAME-mode` minor mode activated in order to provide the "glue" interface between different chunks.
 If you want your commands to be available in all chunks bind them in `poly-NAME-mode-map` or directly in `poly-mode-map` which is the root map of all polymode maps.

 A call to `define-polymode` creates 3 objects in the background: